 It means you’re the grantor and you’re the beneficiary.
 You keep benefitting from those assets.
 Under the laws of every, pretty much all 50 States with the exception of some States allowed Domestic Asset Protection Trust, there’s like 11 States that allow that but in all other States self-settled trust by law no asset protection.

-The creditor can just go right ahead and get a charging order against that LLC interest in a self-settled trust and most of the time when people want asset protection, they still want to benefit from the assets.
+The creditor can just go right ahead and get a charging order against that limited liability company (LLC) interest in a self-settled trust and most of the time when people want asset protection, they still want to benefit from the assets.
 They don’t want to give it away to their children and never see it again.
 I mean, you can do that if you want to do estate planning.
 You get asset protection for your children there but you never see the assets again.

 The three trusts I told you about, the SPA Trust, the DBETT and then the offshore trust, you can actually continue benefitting from trust assets but you are not – it is not a self-settled trust.
 You’re not both the grantor and beneficiary of the trust.
 You may ask well with those three special types of trust, how can I continue to benefit from those assets and it’s not a self-settled trust.
 That’s an excellent question.